10 Forbidden Places No One Will Ever Be Allowed to Visit

 Fort Knox, Kentucky

 The Fort Knox vaults, home to most U.S. gold reserves, have been deemed the most heavily guarded place on the planet.
 No single person can make it into the vault; several combinations need to be entered to gain access, and various staff members know just one.
 Even they wouldn’t be able to get in without the help of their colleagues.
-Learn more about Fort Knox's insane security measures.
+Here's more about Fort Knox's insane security measures.

 Svalbard Seed Vault